 If you are planning to follow a higher education study and you are following a Dutch language course at level CEFR-B1 or higher, you can register at the Foundation for Refugee Students UAF.
 As well as supporting refugees during the preparation for a study, selecting the study and during the study itself, UAF also offers financial support for a higher education preparatory year.
 It can take several months before your application is processed.

-Applying for a bachelor or master degree
+Applying for a bachelor's or master's degree

 Each study programme has specific application requirements, including prior education requirements.
 The general condition for admission to a bachelor programme is that you have a Dutch university preparatory education diploma or an equivalent foreign diploma.
-You also need to have sufficient command of the Dutch and/or English language in order to be able to follow the lectures.
+You also need to have sufficient command of the Dutch and/or English language to be able to follow the lectures.
 If you do not have the required prior education, you may be admitted via an entrance examination Colloquium Doctum.
-Admission to a master programme is processed by the faculty of the master degree of your choice.
+Admission to a master programme is processed by the faculty of the master's degree of your choice.